WPN-XM/software/README.md

   - to include the CLI tasks for the management of the installed software
   - to include webinterface support to allow a web-based administration and management of components.

 Each recipe folder is a Composer folder.
 We use a `git subtree split` strategy to create individual, read-only split-outs for each software.
-This allows a per-component inclusion into installers and allows updating the config and management scripts via Composer, after installation.
+This allows a per-component inclusion into installers and allows updating the config and management scripts via Composer after installation.

 ## Structure